vuestorefront/vue-storefront/packages/core/docs/migrate/2.5.0/overview.md

       detectBrowserLanguage: false
     }
     ```
 2. Change the order of `buildModules`.
-Make sure that the integration-specific module is before the core nuxt module:
+Make sure that the integration-specific module is before the `@vue-storefront/nuxt` module:

     ```javascript
     buildModules: [